-Their secure messaging system, called One2One, had been designed by one of the support team with some embellishments they felt might have been unique to them – it was encrypted so that the senders and receivers of messages were only visible to other parties in the net for thirty minutes, after which that disappeared from the system and the messages themselves had no archive.
+Their secure messaging system, called One2One, had been designed by one of the support team with some embellishments they thought might have been unique to them – it was encrypted so that the senders and receivers of messages were only visible to other parties in the net for thirty minutes, after which that disappeared from the system and the messages themselves had no archive.

 Any third party request from outside automatically triggered a destruct and anything in the system went to the ether.

 They’d done all the setting up, they now retired to their room for some rest but not to sleep – sleep would be scheduled later, they’d take it in turns.
 Nicolette lay at an angle, the back of her head against his chest.

 ‘They could hear us in the main room at the farmhouse,’ she chuckled.
 ‘Lovely time, very special – that room will never be the same now, that’s our room now.’

 She suddenly turned over on him and asked, ‘Where did you get the ring?
 My grandmother said it has a history and that history has to do with me.’